 Science is the way to go for their futures

-Enrolment at the school has also doubled over three years, girls’ involvement has increased significantly, and many of his students have qualified for college and university.
+Since Peter has been employed at Keriko, enrollment at the school has doubled over three years, girls’ involvement has increased significantly, and many of his students have qualified for college and university.

 For a school with limited resources and just one computer, this is an enormous achievement.